HarperDB/documentation/docs/developers/components/managing.md

-# Managing Applications
+# Managing Components

-Harper offers several approaches to managing applications that differ between local development and Harper managed instances.
-This page will cover the recommended methods of developing, installing, deploying, and running Harper applications.
+Harper offers several approaches to managing components that differ between local development and Harper managed instances.
+This page will cover the recommended methods of developing, installing, deploying, and running Harper components.

 ## Local Development